Performance and Development Reviews (PDR)

 Development conversations

-Your skills, knowledge and experience can be built through variations in your current work, learning from peers, mentoring, self-reflection and involvement in the wider activities of the University.
+Skills, knowledge and experience can be built through variations in your current work, learning from peers, mentoring, self-reflection and involvement in the wider activities of the University.

 Reflective practice

-Reflecting on your own practice is key to effective PDR.
+Reflecting on your own practice is key to an effective PDR.
 A guide to reflective practice (.pdf) is available to support you in developing this skill.

 Mentoring